Bobris/Bobril/README.md

 [![npm version](https://badge.fury.io/js/bobril.svg)](https://badge.fury.io/js/bobril)

+Changelog of npm version: https://github.com/Bobris/Bobril/blob/master/CHANGELOG.md

 Component oriented framework inspired by ReactJs (Virtual DOM, components with state) and Mithril (small size, more complete framework).
+Compared to ReactJS Added speeeed, autoprefixer, CSS in JS, router, additional livecycle methods, only rAF based repaint.
-Easy automatic generation of code and its speed has higher priority over simplicity.
-Basically Bobril has most interesting features from ReactJs plus is faster, more complete, smaller, more polyfills for IE9.
-Isomorphic JavaScript is not implemented because it would increase size and is not needed for SEO anyway (Google bot supports JavaScript).
+Bobril ignores Isomorphic JavaScript, because it would increase size and is not needed for SEO anyway (Google bot supports JavaScript).
+Client applications are expected to be written in TypeScript.
-Because it is already used in Production code, further development must not broke any functionality.
+Because it is heavily used in production, backward compatibility is king.
 Any new feature must be optional or its perceived value to minified size ratio must be high enough.

+It is intended to be used with [bobril-build](https://github.com/Bobris/bobril-build).

 If you need compatibility with IE8 look at 2.x branch.

 Examples: http://bobris.github.io/Bobril/
+For modern code look at Bobril Material: https://github.com/Bobril/Bobril-m

 Getting started video [cz]: